dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ##  2. <a name='Installation'></a>Installation

-This is the procedure to install the Grafana Operator, to instantiate a working grafana instance and to configure a grafana datasource and dashboard.
+This is the procedure to install the Grafana Operator, to instantiate a working Grafana instance and to configure a Grafana datasource and dashboard.
 The following components will be installed and configured:

 1. Grafana Operator